rackerlabs/support-how-to/content/how-to/cloud-servers/using-task-states-with-server-imaging/index.md

 -   [Installing python-novaclient on Windows](/support/how-to/installing-python-novaclient-on-windows)

-These articles will provide you with an overview of python-novaclient and complete instructions for installing it on your operating system of choice.
+These articles provide an overview of `python-novaclient` and complete instructions for installing it on your operating system.

-To see the task state for a server using the python-novaclient, simply do a "show" on the server:
+To see the task state for a server by using `python-novaclient`, do a `show` operation on the server:

-\$ nova show {serverId}
+    $ nova show {serverId}

 Here's an abbreviated response: